team-dev-docs/spriteai-dev-docs/docs/Target Doc Folder/generateSprite Function.md

 const spriteData = await sprite.generateSprite('Italian plumber', {
   iterations: 5,
   save: true
 });
 ```

-The returned `spriteData` will be an array if `iterations` is set, otherwise an object with `image` and `messages` properties.
+The returned `spriteData` will be an array if `iterations` is set, otherwise an object containing:

-The `image` property is a data URI for the generated sprite image.
+- `image`: Base64 encoded image

-The `messages` property contains the GPT-4 extracted sprite sheet details like `frameWidth` and `frameHeight`.
+- `messages`: Frame width and height for use in Phaser spritesheet config